 In some cases, a sanction may be held in abeyance for a specific period.
 This means that, should the student be found in violation of this Code during the stated period, the student may be subject to a deferred sanction.

-Students who are found to have violated academic standards will be held to the sanction imposed by the faculty member or chair of the department or conduct administrator.
-The Honor Board may impose additional sanctions.
+Students who are found to have violated academic standards will be held to the sanction imposed by the faculty member or chair of the department.
+Additionally, the Honor Board may impose additional sanctions.